kube-logging/logging-operator/README.md

 - [x] Multiple [output](docs/plugins/outputs) support (store the same logs in multiple storage: S3, GCS, ES, Loki and more...)
 - [x] Multiple logging system support (multiple fluentd, fluent-bit deployment on the same cluster)

-## Motivation

-The logging operator automates the deployment and configuration of a Kubernetes logging pipeline.
-Under the hood the operator configures a fluent-bit daemonset for collecting container logs from the node file system.
-Fluent-bit enriches the logs with Kubernetes metadata and transfers them to fluentd.
-Fluentd receives, filters and transfer logs to multiple outputs.
-Your logs will always be transferred on authenticated and encrypted channels.

 ## Architecture

 Available custom resources:

 - [logging](/docs/crds.md#loggings) - Represents a logging system.
 Includes `Fluentd` and `Fluent-bit` configuration.
 Specifies the `controlNamespace`.
 Fluentd and Fluent-bit will be deployed in the `controlNamespace`
 - [output](/docs/crds.md#outputs-clusteroutputs) - Defines an Output for a logging flow.
 This is a namespaced resource.
 - [flow](/docs/crds.md#flows-clusterflows) - Defines a logging flow with `filters` and `outputs`.
 You can specify `selectors` to filter logs by labels.
 Outputs can be `output` or `clusteroutput`.
 This is a namespaced resource.